When a perpetrator intentionally harms a minor physically, psychologically, sexually, or by acts of neglect, the crime is known as child abuse.

 Contrary to some people’s beliefs, words can hurt and emotional abuse can severely damage a child’s mental health or social development.
 Examples of emotional abuse include:

-Warning signs of emotional abuse:
+Some warning signs of emotional abuse:

 This is a pattern of failing to provide for a child’s basic needs, which include adequate food, clothing, hygiene, or supervision.
 Child neglect is not always easy to spot.
 Sometimes, a parent might become physically or mentally unable to care for a child, such as in cases of serious illness or injury, or untreated depression or anxiety.
 Other times, alcohol or drug abuse may seriously impair judgment and the ability to keep a child safe.

-Warning signs of neglect:
+Some warning signs of neglect:

 This is the result of a deliberate attempt to hurt the child or excessive physical punishment.
 Many physically abusive parents insist that their actions are simply forms of discipline—ways to make children learn to behave.
 There is a big difference between using physical punishment to discipline and physical abuse.

-Warning signs of physical abuse:
+Some warning signs of physical abuse:

 Child sexual abuse is an especially complicated form of abuse because of its layers of secrecy and shame.
 It’s important to recognize that sexual abuse doesn’t always involve body contact.
 Exposing a child to sexual situations or material is sexually abusive, whether or not touching is involved.